lavi324/combo-api/README.md

 ```
 4) Set up a Git ignore file.

-5) Apply a Terraform script that will set up a VPC Network, Subnet, GKE Cluster, NGINX Ingress Controller and Kubernetes Apps via Helm (Jenkins, ArgoCD, Mongo).
+5) Apply a Terraform script that will set up a VPC Network, Subnet, GKE Cluster, NGINX Ingress Controller and Kubernetes App via Helm (Mongo).

 6) Set up a script that will automate the push of the future new files into this repository.
 ```bash